claranelson/Project12780/README.md

-# Project12780
+# Task Manager App: Sample Project

-Welcome to the project I created for my class in web development.
+Welcome to the project I created for my class in web development (12780, which you'll see throughout the code).
 This class focused on the basics of writing web apps using Django and Javascript, and was light on how to make things look good with CSS and HTML.

 To run the project, you can download the entire repository.
 Then navigate to the folder location in a terminal, and type `python manage.py runserver`.